And as such, there's nobody better than I, nobody better than me, to ask the question.

 This hypothetically, big oil CEOs worldwide say, screw you, world, we're done.

-How many of you are gonna know what to do to go pick up the slack to start drilling, start bringing it up, start refining it, start shipping it under all of the regulations that they have to live under and do business under that cost?
+How many of you are going to know what to do to go pick up the slack to start drilling, start bringing it up, start refining it, start shipping it under all of the regulations that they have to live under and do business under that cost?

-You want to know why your gasoline's so expensive?
+You want to know why your gasoline is so expensive?

 Look at federal taxes, look at state taxes, look at environmental regulations on the number of different blends these people have to make in order to keep people in LA sober, not working on Brittany.